Bioethics (BE)

 BE 5400 Nursing Ethics - 2 Hours

 This course is designed to prepare nurses for the ethical issues they will encounter in daily practice.
-Good caregiving, the changing face of health care resulting from globalization, increasing diversity, expanding use of technologies, and limited financial and other resources are among the challenges addressed.
+Ethics of care, the changing face of health care resulting from globalization, interprofessionalism, expanding use of technologies, and limited financial and other resources are among the challenges addressed.

 BE 5499 The Public Policy Context - 1 Hour

 An explanation of basic federal and state governmental structures and legislative processes.
 Designed to be taken concurrently with BE 5500.
-Offered as a guided study.
+Offered as an online guided study.

 BE 5500 Bioethics and Public Policy - 2 Hours